Francisco Rowe

 What do Wikipedia pageviews add to the story?

 The Wikipedia material is not asked to do the same job as Cloudflare.
-It is there to show whether another digital trace points toward the same border-oriented geography of conflict attention and movement pressure.
+Farsi pageviews for border and border-town articles are used to check whether another digital trace points toward similar geography of conflict attention and movement pressure.

-That matters because alignment across signals strengthens confidence.
-It does not prove the population interpretation on its own, but it does make the spatial story more persuasive than a single-source reading.
+Alignment across sources strengthens confidence in the interpretation.
+It does not provide a causal estimate or prove movement on its own, but it makes the spatial reading more persuasive than a single-source claim.

-The time series then adds a timing check.
-If pageview attention rises sharply around the same phase of the conflict in which the province index shifts most strongly, that supports a common interpretation of disruption and reorientation.
+The time series adds a timing check.
+If pageview attention rises around the same phase in which the redistribution signal shifts most strongly, that supports a shared interpretation of disruption and reorientation.

 Map of Wikipedia border article signal.
 Map of Wikipedia border-town article signal.